evotext/ielex-data-and-tree/README.md

 ## The "Broad data set"

-- Use the Bouckaert et al. (2012) language sample minus sparsly attested languages, following Chang et al. (2015).
+- Use the Bouckaert et al. (2012) language sample minus sparsely attested languages, following Chang et al. (2015).
 This is a tradeoff between quality of the wordlist and quantity of languages in the sample.
 - Slightly truncated meaning list:

     The broad data set consists of ninety-four languages and 197 meaning